LDSSA/infrastructure/README.md

 ## Contributing

-Please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on code conduct, teaching philosophy, and guidelines.
+Please read the [CONTRIBUTING](CONTRIBUTING.md) file for details on code conduct and guidelines.